CROI 2025 Chair and Vice Chairs

 Carlos del Rio, MD

 Dr del Rio is Professor of Medicine at Emory University School of Medicine and Professor of Global Health and Epidemiology at the Rollins School of Public Health of Emory University.
-He is Principal Investigator and co-Director of the Emory Center for AIDS Research (CFAR) and co-Principal Investigator of the Emory-CDC HIV Clinical Trials Unit.
-His research focuses on the early diagnosis, access to care, compliance with antiretrovirals, and the prevention of HIV infection.
-He has worked for over 2 decades in hospitals and clinics with marginalized populations including persons who use drugs, to improve outcomes of those infected with HIV and to prevent infection with those at risk.
-Besides Atlanta, he conducts HIV research and training in Kenya, Ethiopia, Thailand and the Country of Georgia.
+He is Principal Investigator and co-Director of the Emory Center for AIDS Research (CFAR) and co-Principal Investigator of the Emory Vaccine and Treatment Evaluation Unit.
+He has worked for over 2 decades in hospitals and clinics with marginalized populations, including persons who use drugs, to improve outcomes of those infected with HIV and to prevent infection with those at risk.
+Beyond his work in Atlanta, he conducts HIV research and training in Mexico, Kenya, Ethiopia, Thailand, and the Country of Georgia.

 Joseph J. Eron Jr, MD

-Dr Eron is a member of the Division of Infectious Diseases and the Institute for Global Health and Infectious Diseases and a tenured Professor of Medicine at University of North Carolina at Chapel Hill in Chapel Hill, North Carolina.
-His research focuses on antiretroviral therapy for the treatment and prevention of HIV-1 infection and on novel clinical interventions to impact the HIV-1 reservoir and enhance HIV-specific immunity.
-He is the Principal Investigator for the NIH-funded UNC Global HIV treatment and prevention Clinical Trials Unit and an active investigator in the ACTG and the HIV Prevention Trials Network.
+Dr Eron is a member of the Division of Infectious Diseases and the Institute for Global Health and Infectious Diseases and a tenured Professor of Medicine at University of North Carolina (UNC) at Chapel Hill in Chapel Hill, North Carolina.
+He is the Principal Investigator for the National Institutes of Health (NIH)-funded UNC Global HIV treatment and prevention Clinical Trials Unit and an active investigator in the AIDS Clinical Trials Group (ACTG) and the HIV Prevention Trials Network (HPTN).

 Monica Gandhi, MD, MPH

 Dr Gandhi is a Professor of Medicine and Associate Chief in the Division of HIV, Infectious Diseases, and Global Medicine at the University of California San Francisco (UCSF).
 She is also the Director of the UCSF Center for AIDS Research (CFAR) and the Medical Director of the HIV Clinic (“Ward 86”) at San Francisco General Hospital.
-Her research focuses on HIV and women and adherence measurement in HIV treatment and prevention.
-She directs the annual “Mentoring the Mentors” workshop to train HIV researchers nationwide and globally on tools and techniques to improve their mentoring skills from the UCSF CFAR.
-She served as the Co-Chair of the 2020 International AIDS Conference.
+She directs the annual “Mentoring the Mentors” workshop to train HIV researchers nationwide and globally on tools and techniques of effective mentoring.
+She also serves as the Vice-Chair of the Antiretroviral Treatment Strategies group in the AIDS Clinical Trials Group (ACTG).

 Huldrych F. Günthard, MD